Cross-Origin Resource Policy is a policy set by the

 <img>), to mitigate speculative side-channel attacks, like Spectre, as well as Cross-Site Script Inclusion attacks.

 CORP is an additional layer of protection beyond the default same-origin policy.
 Cross-Origin Resource Policy complements Cross-Origin Read Blocking (CORB), which is a mechanism to prevent some cross-origin reads by default.

-The policy is only effective for
+Note: The policy is only effective for

 no-cors requests, which are issued by default for CORS-safelisted methods/headers.

 As this policy is expressed via a response header, the actual request is not prevented—rather, the browser prevents the result from being leaked by stripping the response body.

 Note: Due to a bug in Chrome, setting Cross-Origin-Resource-Policy can break PDF rendering, preventing visitors from being able to read past the first page of some PDFs.
 Exercise caution using this header in a production environment.

 Web applications set a Cross-Origin Resource Policy via the